aevilla160/hpc_docs/docs/office_hour.md

 >
 >Yes users can run the download or transfer of data using `& ` at the end of their command.

-### 4/28/23
->Q: I am new to High-Performance Computing, where do I begin?
->
->A: It is highly recommended that all HPC users have knowledge of basic linux commands and understanding of how a command line interface works.
-If users need to brush up on basic linux commands then it is highly recommended that they view the Linux(Unix) carpentry workshops [Here!](software_carpentry.md)
->
->Next step would be to check out the HPC Practice Session Material [Here!](hpc_training.md).
-Here you can look at the training material that is typically shown in the HPC workshop and even do a self-paced practice session!
->
->Finally it is highly recommended to look over sample job scripts to understand what a job is and what does a job hold.
-Users can view a sample job script [Here!](running_jobs.md)

-### 4/14/23
->Office Hours Cancelled.
-### 4/7/23
 >Q: I can not login into the Central Login even though I had an account on Merced Cluster?
 >
 >A: Submit a password reset to gain access to the central login node.
 From there all data stored in the home and data folder of the Merced cluster will transfer over to Pinnacles cluster as Merced cluster is recharge model.
 User must also rebuild any enviroment they had built in Merced in Pinnacles.
 Pinnacles is the default cluster when users login to through central login.
-### 3/31/23
-> NO office hour on 03/31/2023

-### 3/11/23
->Q: I am new to High-Performance Computing, where do I begin?
->
->A: It is highly recommended that all HPC users have knowledge of basic linux commands and understanding of how a command line interface works.
-If users need to brush up on basic linux commands then it is highly recommended that they view the Linux(Unix) carpentry workshops [Here!](software_carpentry.md)
->
->Once user is comfortable with using linux commands then it is highly recommended to look over sample job scripts to understand what a job is and what does a job hold.
-Users can view a sample job script [Here!](running_jobs.md)

 >Q: Does Pinnacles have STATA?
 >